Pranjal Bhumij

-Pranjal Prakash Bhumij (born 2 March 1999) is an Indian professional footballer who plays as a forward for I-League club RoundGlass Punjab, on loan from Indian Super League club Mumbai City.
+Pranjal Prakash Bhumij (born 2 March 1999) is an Indian professional footballer who plays as a forward.

 Although Pranjal prefers playing as a striker, he can also play as a winger on either side and as an attacking midfielder.

-Career
+Club career

 DSK Shivajians

 A youth product for DSK Shivajians, Bhumij made his professional debut for the first-team in the I-League on 26 February 2017 against Churchill Brothers.
 He came off the bench in the 60th minute for Naro Hari Shrestha as DSK Shivajians fell 3–0.
 He then scored his first professional goal for the club on 8 April 2017 against Shillong Lajong.
 He scored the equalizing goal for the club in the 63rd minute but despite that, Shillong Lajong scored a third in stoppage time to win 3–2.

 Mumbai City

-On 23 July 2017, Pranjal was picked up by Mumbai City FC as a developmental player for 2017-18 Hero ISL season.
+On 23 July 2017, Pranjal was picked up by Mumbai City as a developmental player for 2017–18 Hero ISL season.
 He committed to Mumbai City FC by signing a contract with the club till 2024.